okcupidlabz/node-geom2d/README.md

 ============
 All `.js` and `.json` files are auto-generated.
 Please edit the appropropriate `.iced` files and run `cake build` before committing.

 geom2d is written in an improved version of CoffeeScript called "IcedCoffeeScript".
-If you care to edit, you'll need to npm install -g 'iced-coffee-script'. "iced" then acts as a drop-in replacement for coffeescript.